Theaninova/ArtOfRallyAdvancedHUD/README.md

 Press `CTRL + F10` to bring up the mod menu.
 Click on the Splits mod, and enable or disable the desired features.

+### What does everything mean?

+* Left Slider
+  * Big Bar: Throttle Input
+  * Small Bar: RPM from min to max (see [car stats](http://aor-preview.theaninova.de/car/stats/))
+  * "P": Max Power RPM (Point at which the car reaches full power)
+  * "S": Shift Up RPM (Point at which the automatic transmission will shift up)
+  * Top Label: RPM
+  * Bottom Label: Speed
+* Middle Slider
+  * Big Bar: Brake Input
+  * Small Bar: Handbrake Input (Can also be analog!)
+  * ABS Label: Flashes when ABS gets triggered
+* Right Slider
+  * Big Bar: Clutch Input (Can also be analog!)
+  * ESP Label: Unused, feature is disabled in all cars

 ## Installation

 Follow the [installation guide](https://www.nexusmods.com/site/mods/21/) of